Quansight/qpub/README-Copy1.md

 ### extra configuration

-`qpub` will merge and append to existing configurations in smart ways. extra configuration can be provided to any tool by seeding the correct configuration file with partial information.
+`qpub` will merge and append to existing configurations in smart ways.
+Extra configuration can be provided to any tool by seeding the correct configuration file with partial information.

 ## requirements